Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

-How regular you choose to do this though depends on your business content, your business problems and of course, your budget.
+How regular you choose to do this though depends on your business context, your business problems and of course, your budget.

-In more stable categories, there’s less need for such frequent research.
-But still, you’d be looking at least once or twice a year to make sure you check in with actual customers through qualitative research.
+In more stable categories like insurance or banking, there’s less need for such frequent research.
+But still, you’d be looking at least once or twice a year to make sure you check in with actual customers.
 Otherwise, you run the risk of losing your customer focus in your marketing activity.

 How to find a qualitative research company

 We have a whole separate detailed guide on market research companies.
-But to close this article, out, we wanted to share a couple of specific thoughts on qualitative researchers.
+But to close off this article, we wanted to share a couple of specific thoughts on qualitative researchers.

 As a first step, we recommend you go online and check-out the relevant market research industry association website.